Avadhut-Shedage/Vegetables-Fruits-Ordering-System/README.md

 # Vegetable-Fruit-Ordering-System
-This is Basic website for ordering vegetables and fruits.
+This is basic website for ordering vegetables and fruits.
 Tis website is built by using HTML, CSS, Bootstrap and JS.